CICS110/CICS110.github.io/main/lectures/16_CSV_Files/Jared/index.md

-Note that I made the atomic numbers strings, because now we are going to need to pack everything back up into a string and write to a new CSV.
+Note that I made the atomic numbers strings, because now we are going to need to pack everything back up into a string and write it to a new CSV.

 </TabItem>
 <TabItem value="join_cols" label="Join Per Row">